w3f/polkadot-wiki/docs/build-protocol-info.md

 Note that the address for a secp256k1 key is the SS58 encoding of the _hash of the public key_ in order to reduce the public key from 33 bytes to 32 bytes.

+See the [Accounts page](learn-accounts#compatibility) for existing wallet compatibility.

 ## Existential Deposit

 Polkadot uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
 If an